yycyjqc/yycyjqc.github.io/README.md

 # A blog

-This is where Sean writes her stuff and messes around every once in a while.
+This is where Sean writes his stuff and messes around every once in a while.

 ## Development